Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: System Details

 \section{System Details}

-In this section, we provide the details of \name.
-We first explain how reservations in our system are authenticated, then provide an example control plane that makes use of blockchain smart contracts and allows trading bandwidth assets in a market, and finally discuss the details of the data plane.
+This section presents the details of \name.
+We first explain how reservations in our system are authenticated, then provide an example control plane that makes use of smart contracts and allows trading bandwidth assets in a market, and finally discuss the details of the data plane.

 A full specification of the packet headers and format, based on the SCION Internet architecture~\cite{chuat2022complete}, is included in \cref{sec:headerspec}.
 In our specification, traffic that is (partially) protected by reservations uses a separate SCION path type that introduces additional 8~bytes per reserved hop compared to the standard SCION header.
-We chose SCION as a basis for \name as it provides path control (an end host knows and can select paths) and path stability (the packet's embedded path is followed), which are essential properties for bandwidth-reservation systems (see \cref{sec:overview:assumptions}).
+We chose SCION as a basis for \name as it provides path transparency (an end host knows and can observe and select paths) and path stability (the packet's embedded path is followed), which are essential properties for bandwidth-reservation systems (see \cref{sec:overview:assumptions}).
+Moreover, SCION is deployed on commercial networks, enabling a roll-out of \name in practice.

-In principle, \name could also be added to other networking protocols, for example, using an IPv6 extension.
-However, path control and stability are difficult to achieve in the current Internet.